ChameleonCloud/docs/source/technical/complex.rst

 Managing Complex Appliances using the CLI
 -----------------------------------------

-.. tip:: Reading :ref:`cli` is highly recommanded before continuing on the following sections.
+.. tip:: Reading :ref:`cli` is highly recommended before continuing on the following sections.

 In addition to :ref:`cli-installing`, you will need to install the ``python-heatclient`` package using the command: